chesstrainer-package.Rd

 key, you can select and manage bookmarks (use <F1>

 while managing the bookmarks to obtain help).
-This is useful for creating multiple branching lines from the ending position of certain sequences.
+This is useful for creating multiple branching lines from the ending position of certain sequences or to remember sequences that you want to come back to at a later point.

 Sequences are saved to and selected from the current sequence directory.
 You can add, remove, and select sequence directories with the <F8>

 key.
-Removing a sequence directory simply removes it from being shown in the list of sequence directories (i.e., it does not delete the directory).
+Removing a sequence directory simply removes it from being shown in the list of sequence directories (i.e., it does not delete the directory or any sequences therein).
 Bookmarks are specific to each sequence directory.
+Also, selecting a sequence directory switches to the sequence selection mode that was active when it was last selected.

 Note that sequences are quite personalized, since they involve going into a particular line that one deems most appropriate (and hence wants to remember).
 Others may disagree and prefer a different line.
 Therefore, you should create sequences that you want to train yourself on, so you will be able to play them quickly from memory in actual games.

 key opens up a board editor.
 Here, you can quickly set up a more advanced position (e.g., for a chess puzzle).
 With left-click and drag, pieces can be moved around.
-With right-click and drag, you can copy a piece.
-A right-click without a drag deletes a piece.
+With right-click and drag, you can copy a piece that is already on the board.
+A right-click without a drag (or moving a piece to the left or right of the board) deletes a piece.
 The <f>

 key flips the board.
 The <n>